-Spiral II 1982 Piet Killaars
+Spiral II (1982) Piet Killaars

-Piet Killaars (Tegelen, 1922 - Maastricht, 2015) has been active as a sculptor since the 1950s.
-From the sixties onwards, he gradually became more abstract, but despite this abstraction his images had a recognizable element.
+Piet Killaars (Tegelen, 1922 - Maastricht, 2015) has been active as a sculptor since the XNUMXs.
+From the sixties on, he gradually worked more and more abstractly, but despite this abstraction, his images have a recognizable element.
 They lean against the figurative, because the geometric shapes used have something familiar and natural.
-According to Killaars, nature is a machine and by repeating various geometric elements, he creates a movement that represents growth and development.
+According to Killaars, nature is a machine and by repeating different geometric elements, he creates a movement that represents growth and development.